-- WL provides a death benefit in case you die while someone else depends on your income, but it is a very expensive way to provide that protection.
+- Provides a death benefit in case you die while someone else depends on your income, but it is a very expensive way to provide that protection.

-- WL provides a death benefit when you die even if no one else depends on your income, such as in your 70s or 80s.
+- Provides a death benefit when you die even if no one else depends on your income, such as in your 70s or 80s.
 This is unnecessary insurance.

-- WL accumulates a cash value that you can borrow against.
+- Accumulates a cash value that you can borrow against.
 While there are a number of uses for this cash value, it is generally inferior to other options that can accomplish the same purpose.

 - Whole Life Insurance has some unique business and estate planning uses you are unlikely to need.

 Still not convinced?
-Well, at least ask yourself these questions (and go through the flow chart) before committing to buy.
+Well, at least ask yourself these questions about whole life insurance (and go through the flow chart) before committing to buy.

-My Insurance Agent Thinks You're Wrong.
+My Insurance Agent Thinks You're Wrong About Whole Life Insurance.
 Why Is That?

 Insurance agents receive their training primarily from their insurance company, and that training is mostly in sales, not financial planning or investment management.
 They have no fiduciary duty to you and receive huge commissions if they successfully convince you to purchase a policy.
 A typical commission for a cash value life insurance policy ranges from 50% to 110% of the first year's premium.
 So if you buy a policy with a $4,000 monthly premium, the agent was paid something like $25-50K to sell it to you.
 In short, you cannot trust the recommendation of an insurance agent about whether or not you should purchase a whole life policy.

-Why Is Whole Life Insurance A Bad Idea Most Of The Time?
+Why Is Whole Life Insurance a Bad Idea Most of the Time?

 Whole life insurance advocates (usually insurance agents) often describe “ideal” policies that pay lower commissions and have slightly higher returns than other policies.
-However, my readers and I seem to run into “non-ideal” policies about 99% of the time like these crummy, inappropriately sold ones that seem designed to maximize the agents commission.
-There are generally four main reasons why WL is a bad idea:
+However, my readers and I seem to run into “non-ideal” policies about 99% of the time like these crummy, inappropriately sold ones that seem designed to maximize the agent's commission.
+There are generally four main reasons why whole life insurance is a bad idea:

-- You have better uses for your money.
-So many of the docs I run into who own WL owe on credit cards, student loans, or a mortgage.
+So many of the docs I run into who own whole life insurance owe on credit cards, student loans, or a mortgage.
 They might not even know about retirement accounts available to them such as a Backdoor Roth IRA or a Stealth IRA.
 They probably aren't maxing out their 401(k) and perhaps haven't even established an individual 401(k) for their moonlighting gig.
 Sometimes they aren't even getting their employer match on their retirement plan!
 Their children's college plans are also probably woefully underfunded.
 In short, they have something else with a better return and better tax benefits available to them.
 As my income rises through the tax brackets, I keep thinking I'm going to run into a situation where cash value life insurance makes sense for me.
-But even with a 7 figure income, I still seem to keep finding better uses for my money!
+But even with a 7-figure income, I still seem to keep finding better uses for my money!
 What are the odds that a doctor with an average doctor income doesn't have a better use?
-Pretty low unfortunately.
+Pretty low, unfortunately.

-- Low returns.
-If you buy a WL policy today while you are in your 30s, and hold it until you die, over a period of 50 years you should expect guaranteed returns of 2% per year and projected returns in the 4-5% range on the cash value.
+If you buy a whole life policy today while you are in your 30s, and hold it until you die, over a period of 50 years you should expect guaranteed returns of 2% per year and projected returns in the 4-5% range on the cash value.
 Your actual return is likely to be somewhere between the guaranteed and the projected returns.
 Remember, the dividend rate is NOT the return on your investment.
 If I'm going to tie my money up for 5+ decades, I expect a better return than 3-4%.

-- Negative returns.
-The poor returns on WL are heavily front-loaded.
+The poor returns on whole life are heavily front-loaded.
 Most policies won't even break even for 10-15 years and due to surrender fees, you may not even get anything you paid back on a policy you surrender after just 3-4 years.

 Not convinced?
-Would the fact that 80% of people who purchase a WL policy (meant to be held for your entire life) surrender it prior to death bother you?
+Would the fact that 80% of people who purchase a whole life policy (meant to be held for your entire life) surrender it prior to death bother you?
 It's true.

-How Do Insurance Agents Convince So Many Doctors To Buy Whole Life Insurance Inappropriately?
+How Do Insurance Agents Convince So Many Doctors to Buy Whole Life Insurance Inappropriately?

-- WL is great for pre-retirement income replacement.
+- Whole life insurance is great for pre-retirement income replacement.
 No. It's too expensive.

-- WL is the best way to get a permanent death benefit.
+- Whole life insurance is the best way to get a permanent death benefit.
 No, Guaranteed Universal Life is half the price.

-- WL provides a great investment return.
+- Whole life insurance provides a great investment return.
 Nope.
 Negative returns for the first decade, and only 2-5% if you hold it for 3+ decades.

 - Insurance companies are great investors.
 No. They're buying the same stuff you can buy, but inserting an extra layer of fees.

-- WL is a great asset class.
-No. There are ten reasons why it isn't a great asset class, not even as a “bond replacement.”
+- Whole life insurance is a great asset class.
+No. There are 10 reasons why it isn't a great asset class, not even as a “bond replacement”.

-- WL is a great way to save on taxes.
+- Whole life insurance is a great way to save on taxes.
 No. Its tax benefits pale in comparison to retirement accounts.
 All loans are tax-free.

-- WL protects your money from creditors.
+- Whole life insurance protects your money from creditors.
 True in some states, but not others.
 Retirement accounts generally provide better protection.

-- You need WL for estate planning.
+- You need whole life insurance for estate planning.
 No. Most doctors won't owe estate taxes or have estate liquidity needs.

-- WL is a great way to pay for college.
+- Whole life insurance is a great way to pay for college.
 No. 529s are better.
 You want higher returns and you want them in the first 18 years.
 Hiding assets in life insurance cash value isn't going to help since your kids aren't going to get much aid anyway.

-- WL is a luxury you want.
+- Whole life insurance is a luxury you want.
 No. A luxury you want is probably a Tesla, a second home, a boat, and maybe a kitchen upgrade.
-As purchases go, WL might be the least likely one to increase your happiness.
+As purchases go, whole life insurance might be the least likely one to increase your happiness.

-- WL lets you spend down your retirement assets more efficiently.
+- Whole life insurance lets you spend down your retirement assets more efficiently.
 A Single Premium Immediate Annuity does this more effectively.
 Heck, even a reverse mortgage does this more effectively.

 - Whole life insurance is a great way to buy expensive stuff.
-No. Cash works just fine for that, no WL policy needed.
+No. Cash works just fine for that, no whole life policy needed.

-- Really rich people or businesses buy whole life insurance so you should too.
+- Really rich people or businesses buy whole life insurance so you should, too.
 This is irrelevant.
 You are neither “really rich” nor a business.
 Buying whole life insurance doesn't turn you into either.

 - You should buy whole life insurance when you're young.
 You probably don't need it at all and never will.
 It is no better an investment at 20 than at 50.

 - Waiver of premium riders provide disability protection.
 Disability insurance does a better job.